MicrosoftDocs/well-architected/well-architected/service-guides/app-service-web-apps.md

 >
 > - **Prioritize user flows**: Not all flows are equally critical.
 Assign priorities to each flow to guide your design decisions.
 User flow design will influence the choice of service tiers and instances on the App Service plan and configurations.
 >
->     For example, your application might include a frontend and backend tiers that communicate through a message broker.
+>     For example, your application might include frontend and backend tiers that communicate through a message broker.
 You might choose to segment them in multiple Web Apps to allow for independent scaling, lifecycle management, and maintenance.
-Also, placing a large application in a single plan can lead to memory of CPU problems and affect reliability.
+Placing a large application in a single plan can lead to memory or CPU problems and affect reliability.
 >
 >   You might need additional instances on the frontend for optimal performance on the UI side.
 However, the backend might not require the same number of instances.
 >